Skip to main content

 Show worked answer →

-The photon strikes at 30.0 degrees to the surface, so it is 60.0 degrees from the normal.
-By symmetry the component of momentum parallel to the sail surface is unchanged, while the component perpendicular to the surface reverses.
+The photon hits at 30.030.0^\circ to the surface, so its momentum makes 60.060.0^\circ with the surface normal.
+By symmetry the component parallel to the sail is unchanged, while the component perpendicular to the sail reverses.

-The change in momentum is directed perpendicular to the sail surface, away from the sail (into the sail's normal direction).
+The change is directed perpendicular to the sail surface, into the sail (along the inward normal).
 1 mark for the vector diagram, 1 mark for using only the perpendicular component, 1 mark for the magnitude, 1 mark for the direction.